hbatistuzzo/hbatistuzzo/README.md

 <h2 align="center">
 	Hi there! <br>
 	I'm a physical oceanographer currently delving into data analysis :vulcan_salute: <br>
-	Here you can find a portfolio of projects dealing with Data Cleaning, Viz and processing.
+	Here you can find a portfolio of projects dealing with Data Cleaning, Viz and Processing.
 </h2>

 ##